 This is just a fraction of the information available when creating a customer profile.
 With this information, Company XYZ now understands who their customer really is.
 While their product may work for everyone, marketing to everyone is expensive.
 Marketing to individuals outside their true target audience would mean that marketing dollars would be spent on consumers that are less likely to buy.
 However, by using the customer profile Company XYZ is able to launch a Data-Driven Marketing campaign targeting single men ages 27 to 34 with an income of $50,000-75,000 and interests in sports and fitness.
 This targeted approach will yield a much higher ROI of their marketing spend.
 It is the data that drives the decision on who to target and helps to craft a custom message for that demographic.
 This is what Data-Driven Marketing means.

 Data-Driven Marketing with ANS

-This article was written by David Fiso, Digital Media Manager at American Name Services.
+This article was written by David Fiso, Digital Media Manager at ANS.